kuj0210/IoT-Pet-Home-System/ChattingBot/README.md

 ## Introduce Internal Modules

+### api:
-- **api** : To handle NaverTalkTalk API payload.
+To handle NaverTalkTalk API payload.

+### auth:
-- **auth** : Management authentication related to sign up and issue temp ID for registration step.
+Management authentication related to sign up and issue temp ID for registration step.

+### db:
-- **db** : To handle database and data related to this system.
+To handle database and data related to this system.

+### memo:
-- **memo** : To handle cache related a images from devices.
+To handle cache related a images from devices.

+### nl:
-- **nl** : To analyze Nature Language and pick main keyword for operating each devices or replying to user.
+To analyze Nature Language and pick main keyword for operating each devices or replying to user.

+### reply:
-- **reply** : Management of reply messages to send user.
+Management of reply messages to send user.

+### static & template:
-- **static & template** : To manage html template, script source codes(Javascript), css and favicon.
+To manage html template, script source codes(Javascript), css and favicon.

+### test:
-- **test** : You can test this system, to use this module.
+You can test this system, to use this module.

+### Server.py:
-- **Server.py** : Main part of this system.
+Main part of this system.
 It recieve and send payloads with HTTPS to client.

 ## Membership Management and DB Explanation